JPRA-Dev/PHP-challenge-2/README.md

     * Assistant manager:
         - Creation of the mokup
         - Creation of the HTML and SCSS code for all pages
-        - creation responsive web
+        - Creation responsive web
         - Readme

 - _Joao Andrade_: [GitHub](https://github.com/JPRA-Dev)
     * Assistant manager:
+        - Creation of the HTML, SCSS, PHP and JS of the Header and the Footer
+        - Help in passing the CSS of the website to SCSS
-        - Creation of the header and footer
+        - Creation of the responsive web of the Header and the Footer
+        - PHP validation of the "addcontact"

 - (_Emerson Vandeputte_: [GitHub](https://github.com/hallomoto-beta))
    * Public relations: